telnetr4/CowtasticMods/README.md

 # Troubleshooting:
 If you encounter any issues with the plugin, try the following steps:

--Check if the plugin is compatible with your game version.
+- Check if the plugin is compatible with your game version.

--Check if the plugin is conflicting with any other plugins you have installed.
+- Check if the plugin is conflicting with any other plugins you have installed.

--Check if the plugin is installed correctly and in the right folder.
+- Check if the plugin is installed correctly and in the right folder.

--Check the plugin's documentation or readme file for any troubleshooting tips.
+- Check the plugin's documentation or readme file for any troubleshooting tips.

--Scream in frustration.
+- Scream in frustration.

--Check that you have installed the correct version of BepInEx 5 for the OS you are using.
+- Check that you have installed the correct version of BepInEx 5 for the OS you are using.

--Make sure your game has the unstripped DLLs.
+- Make sure your game has the unstripped DLLs.

 # Contact: